 STEP 6: Divulgation

-Please, publish some post on your blog or website, local newspaper, etc. talking about your activity as part of the wolrd Sierpinski Carpet Project.
+Please, publish some post on your blog or website, local newspaper, TV, etc. talking about your activity as part of the wolrd Sierpinski Carpet Project.
 These will be linked in our Project Journal.
 Send us some pictures or link to publish them in the page of list of participants, or in our Facebook page.